 Update to this article: Back in May 2018, the classical music critic for a major news publication in the District of Columbia made mention of this performance at Carnegie Hall as part of the NSO’s tour and that they would “play Carnegie Hall.”
 Does the woman not know that the Rossini Stabat Mater is a symphonic choral work?
 Because as expected — and from what I’ve come to expect from so-called “music critics,” — she did not mention the University of Maryland Concert Choir at all.
 Just like up in Boston recently, the opera-based music critic failed to mention the Tanglewood Festival Chorus by name in his review of their performance with the Boston Symphony Orchestra of the Rossini.
-They were referred to as “the chorus” (with a lower case “c”).
+They were referred to as “the chorus” (with a lower case “c”; it should be a capital “C”).
 If one doesn’t keep up with these things, one wouldn’t necessarily know who the Chorus was for that performance.
 Also as expected, that reviewer in Boston spent most of his article about the vocal operatic shrill

 soloists screamers as if they were the most important part of the performance for this symphonic choral work.
 This is most typical of opera-based people.
 In both performances (in DC and in Boston), once again this relegates the Chorus in a performance to second class musicians status and not worthy of mention and I’m sick and tired of this, as if they are an unimportant part of the performance.
 Since no Chorus was mentioned at all in the upcoming performances by the NSO, I’d love to see the NSO play and sing the Rossini Stabat Mater, serving as their own Chorus.
 Although upon reflection, I wouldn’t want to hear that performance because as superb as they are as orchestral musicians, I suspect their level of choral excellence would be rock bottom, especially when they would be having to play their instrument’s orchestral parts at the correct time as well as watching the choral vocal score to see when they’re supposed to come in as a chorister, and not having been prepared by any serious Chorus Director whatsoever nor having undergone any vocal training presumably.
 But to my knowledge, this glaring omission of the University of Maryland Concert Choir is not the fault of the NSO, but rather of the so-called “classical music critic” who seems to prefer to not do a thorough job — and being respectful of the Chorus invited by the NSO for these performances — when writing her articles.
 I’ve read other things she’s written as well.
 Surely there’s someone in the District, Maryland or Virginia who could do a better job than this woman.